by Bob Enyart

 It was a bit of a trick, above, to use "Greek" to refer to philosophy rather than to the New Testament.
 But interestingly, the Bible uses the term "Greeks" also to refer to the unbelieving nations of the world generally.
 And above it can refer not only to those committed to the philosophy of Plato, but also, to the Hindus, Muslims, and non-Christians of countless persuasions, for many unbelievers share a belief that God, if He exists at all, exists outside of time.
 Thus, such a belief is not necessarily an indication of true spiritual insight.

 Time is a Prerequisite of Creation: Many have been told that time was created by God, and that it is not an aspect of His existence.
 Please consider though that time cannot be created.
 Why not?
 Because creation means going from non-existence to existence, which itself is a sequence, a before and after.
 And any before and after sequence requires time.
 Time therefore is a precondition of creating.
 Thus time itself cannot be created.
-So just as Scripture describes God's creation of matter and space, light and life, but not of time, even the secular BBC begins their Before the Big Bang program acknowledging that the notion of time coming into existence "may be a logical contradiction."
+Scripture describes God's creation of matter and space, light and life, but not of time.
+And even the secular BBC begins their Before the Big Bang program acknowledging that the notion of time coming into existence, "may be a logical contradiction."
 The scientific fad, with its ubiquitous acceptance, of claiming that time came into existence with the big bang, could effortlessly disappear if not needed by the next fad, the multiverse.
 For although the statement that "time came into existence" launched a million words in its defense, men have no way of even thinking about the notion, for in a deep sense it is meaningless.
-(Similarly, men have no way of even thinking about the evolutionary notion of how a merely physical system could give rise to a biological information systems.
-So in both the alleged materialist evolution of information, and in the claim that time came into existence, meaninglessness reveals itself through this inability even to think about such things.)
+(Similarly, men have no way of even thinking about the evolutionary notion of how a merely physical system could give rise to a biological information system, let alone, achieve consciousness.
+So in the alleged materialist evolution of information, and of consciousness, and in the claim that time came into existence, meaninglessness reveals itself through this inability even to think about such things.)
+If God indeed were atemporal and could experience no change, He could never decide to create time, nor could He ever move from a decision to the actual act of creating time, but instead, would have had to always have created time from eternity past.
+All this is gibberish of course.
+Further, because time does exist, even if that time had been created, an atemporal deity who experiences no succession and no change in His knowledge would therefore know of no existence for Himself apart from eternally co-existing with time.
+Thus for theologians to say that God exists apart from time would be positing something of Him that He Himself could not know.
+Instead, the simple truth is that a timeless God could not create time.

 Open Theism claims that the future is open (and not settled) because God is free and eternally creative and will always have new thoughts.
 The Settled View claims that the future is utterly and exhaustively settled and its advocates include all Calvinist and Arminian theologians.
 These Settled View adherents interpret ALL scripture about God and time as a FIGURE OF SPEECH.
 But they take Plato literally.
 Why?